yousty/event_store_client/README.md

 ### Re-generating GRPC files from Proto

 If you need to re-generate GRPC files from [Proto](https://github.com/EventStore/EventStore/tree/master/src/Protos/Grpc) files - there is a tool to do it.
-Just run next command:
+Just run this command:

 ```shell
 bin/rebuild_protos